The Difference Between Phishing and Spear-Phishing

 Spear-phishing, unlike generic phishing scams, involves a highly targeted process and aims at a single individual.
 Hackers do this by claiming to be someone you know and trust.
 Additionally, a spear-phishing attacker is after something in particular, often using a BEC attack by posing as a senior employee with the power to request wire transfers to fraudulent companies, direct deposit changes, or W2 information.
 To convince you they are who they claim to be, the attacker may engage in social engineering to impersonate people you know, such as colleagues or business acquaintances.
-The attacker will research you on the Internet and social media or gather information about you from data breaches.
+The attacker will research you on the Internet and social media or gather information about you from data breach.

 Spear-phishing emails are more careful and clever in their design to get a response.
 Cybercriminals target an individual employee within an organization and compose a fake email specifically tailored for that person.
 A version of a spear-phishing email may come from your “CEO”, who says his phone, wallet, and briefcase have been stolen, and then asks you to wire a sum of money to this number.
 Some examples of the different methods of spear-phishing attacks include: